EricHanJf/PhpCA1Blog/README.md

 •	Author: Jianfeng Han(SD2A)  <br>
 •	Student Number: D00251825<br>

+## Reference
+This tech blog is referenced from this github repository

+This repository is linked to this youtube video where I show you how to create a complete blog in Laravel 8 using best practices.

+• Author: Code With Dary
+• Twitter: @codewithdary
+• Instagram: @codewithdary

 ## Technologies / Programming Languages Used
 •	Laravel 8 <br>
 •	JavaScript<br>